 Two well-equipped laboratories are available to students and faculty.
 They are used mostly for experiments in mechanics and electromagnetism as well as demonstrations.
 A third laboratory facility is dedicated to optics and advanced laboratory exercises.
 Students have access to a construction workshop for hands-on projects.
 The department also owns a 3-D printer and an atomic-force microscope.

 Hanover also hosts two observatories for students and the community.
 The larger of the two observatory buildings was built in 1992.
 It contains a classroom seating for 16 and a telescope that contains a 7.5" refracting telescope acquired by the College in 1887.
 It is currently used for astronomical viewing of celestial objects by students in College astronomy classes, and by visitors who are on campus for special days like Family Day, Legacy Day, Alumni Day and Homecoming.
 It is equipped with a small camera, and filters allowing safe viewing of the sun.
 The smaller observatory is used by faculty and students to do astronomical research.
 It houses a 16" Schmidt-Cassegrain reflecting telescope and allows detailed photometric, spectroscopic and photographic investigation of astronomical objects.
 The instrument is currently used to do photometric investigation of variable stars and asteroids.

-Starting in 2017, the College will greatly enhance its facilities and laboratories through the new engineering program.
-These resources will be available to both physics and engineering students.
+Started in 2017, the College has greatly enhanced its facilities and laboratories through the new engineering program.
+These resources are be available to both physics and engineering students.

 Beyond the classroom

 The Physics Department offers paid employment to all its majors as tutors or lab assistants, so you can develop special teaching and laboratory skills associated with your career plans.

 You will have opportunities to conduct research alongside your professors.
 In experimental projects you may take advantage of the physics and engineering facilities.
 You can present your research work on campus and in professional conferences.